Sitefinity/Telerik.Sitefinity.Translations.TranslationsCom/README.md

 </table>

 ### Send methods
-The following methods are called (in the bellow order) during the sending of the whole translation project to the external translation agency.
+The following methods are called, in the order presented, when the entire translation project is sent to the external translation agency:
 <table>
 	<thead>
 		<tr>